LionSec/katoolin/README.md

 this project was forked from https://github.com/LionSec/katoolin/

 i just added some fix as the project dont seems to be actively maintained anymore

+# TODO
+improve UI (reduce the number of step to install a package, auto add the repo and delete once installed) move to python 3